dajomas/slackalert/README.md

 When using the Trigger setting Once, consider using macro's.
 This means that in stead of $result.fieldname$ you use {fieldname}.
 Splunk will substitute $result.fieldname$ with only one of the results from the search.
 When using {fieldname} the script will replace fieldname with the value from each of the results.

-When you install the add-on, you can run the setup to configure the Slack URL to connect to the webhook, the hook token and a proxy
+When you install the add-on, you can run the setup to configure default values for new alerts.

+Both setup and alert configuration consist of the following sections:
+ * Slack connect settings.
+Here you configure the URL, hook token and proxy settings
-When you configure an alert, the add-on requires the search result to contain at least the following information:
+ * Mandatory settings.
+The add-on requires the search result to contain at least a severity field.
+The fieldname can be configured in the alert and defaults to "severity".
+Here you can also set either the message field or the message itself
- * an alert type
- * a messages

-The fields that contain this information can be configured in the alert configuration
+ * Optional settings.
+To override the channel for the configured webhook
+ * Severity color settings.
+Set the colorbar of the Slack message according to the severity value
+ * Additional fields.
+Any field that is returned by the search can be added to the Slack message

-The third section in the alert configuration contains information that can be used to construct the Slack message.
-(for more information on these fields have a look at https://api.slack.com/docs/message-attachments)
+ * Message format settings.
+The last section in the setup and alert configuration contains information that can be used to construct the Slack message. (for more information on these fields have a look at https://api.slack.com/docs/message-attachments)

-In the fourth section the message bar colors are defined based on the alert type

-The final section defines additional fields to display in the message based on fields in the search results.